TRANSFORMING MALAWI’S CIVIL SERVICE FOR THE FUTURE

 - Attracting Top Talent: Establish a National Talent Recruitment Board to identify,

-recruit, and retain the best professionals. - Performance-Based Promotions: Introduce objective evaluations for career
+- Performance-Based Promotions: Introduce objective evaluations for career

-progression based on merit. - Culture of Excellence: Enforce zero tolerance for corruption and promote
+- Culture of Excellence: Enforce zero tolerance for corruption and promote

 professionalism through ethics training.